frictionlessdata/DataPackage.jl/README.md

 Clone this repository and enter it:

-`$ git clone https://github.com/frictionlessdata/DataPackage.jl && cd datapackage-jl`
+`$ git clone https://github.com/frictionlessdata/DataPackage.jl && cd DataPackage.jl`

 See *examples* folder and unit tests in [runtests.jl](test/runtests.jl) for current usage, e.g.: